dex4er/shrot/README.md

 Build system
 ------------

-This is system where short archive is made.
+This is system where shrot archive is made.

  * debootstrap
  * sudo